 This all fits a typical and tragic pattern for this government, seen here just as much as in the controversial NHS reforms.
 Enforce massive cuts that damage services under the name of efficiency but often turn out to be inefficient, at the same time attempt large scale, expensive re-organisations that are opposed by the services and departments themselves, prove yourself out of touch with public sentiment on the issue then scurry into an embarrassing u-turn as best you can, possibly leading to a worst of all worlds outcome.

 Whatever the central issues and political positioning at the next election, the left should not let people forget the shambles and gambles the Tories have inflicted on the nation’s police forces.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.